-But what to do with those numbers?
+But what should you do with those numbers?
 What’s the next step?

 In some cases, GA will discover the problem, or if you are lucky/experienced enough, you’ll figure it out by yourself.
 If that’s the case, you’re good to go.

-The bigger issue is WHY do your users do what they do.
-If you can figure out the reason behind these actions/numbers, you’ll more likely find a solution too.
-Fortunately, there are tools for those issues too.
+The bigger issue is WHY your users do what they do.
+If you can figure out the reason behind these actions/numbers, you’ll more likely to find a solution, too.
+Fortunately, there are tools for those issues, too.

-Visual analytics solutions will answer the questions about WHY do people do the things they do.
+Visual analytics solutions will answer the questions about WHY people do the things they do.

 Visual analytics tools

-What if I told you that you could even see your visitors real-time?
+What if I told you that you could even see your visitors in real-time?
 These tools let you do that as if you were watching them over their shoulders.
-Take a look at this video to know what I’m talking about.
+Take a look at this video to understand what I’m talking about.

 Deep-diving into user behavior is much easier than becoming a GA expert overnight.
 Using these tools can be much easier.
-Take a look at it and see it for yourself.
+Take a look at the video and see it for yourself.

 These visual tools are the following: